-Fast triage without the tech jargon
+Fast review without the tech jargon

 You can move from device problem to next step quickly, without needing to diagnose everything first.